MinghuiChen43/awesome-deep-phenomena/README.md

   - Cihang Xie, Mingxing Tan, Boqing Gong, Alan Yuille, Quoc V. Le.
   - Digest: Hence we propose smooth adversarial training (SAT), in which we replace ReLU with its smooth approximations to strengthen adversarial training.
 The purpose of smooth activation functions in SAT is to allow it to find harder adversarial examples and compute better gradient updates during adversarial training.
 Compared to standard adversarial training, SAT improves adversarial robustness for "free", i.e., no drop in accuracy and no increase in computational cost.

+- The Notorious Difficulty of Comparing Human and Machine Perception. [[paper]](https://arxiv.org/abs/2004.09406) [[code]](https://github.com/bethgelab/notorious_difficulty_of_comparing_human_and_machine_perception)
+  - Christina M. Funke, Judy Borowski, Karolina Stosio, Wieland Brendel, Thomas S. A. Wallis, Matthias Bethge.
+  - Digest: We show that, despite their ability to solve closed-contour tasks, our neural networks use different decision-making strategies than humans.
+We further show that there is no fundamental difference between same-different and spatial tasks for common feed-forward neural networks and finally, that neural networks do experience a "recognition gap" on minimal recognizable images.
+All in all, care has to be taken to not impose our human systematic bias when comparing human and machine perception.

+- ObjectNet Dataset: Reanalysis and Correction. [[paper]](https://arxiv.org/abs/2004.02042) [[code]](https://github.com/aliborji/ObjectNetReanalysis)
+  - Ali Borji.
+  - Digest: We highlight a major problem with their work which is applying object recognizers to the scenes containing multiple objects rather than isolated objects.
+The latter results in around 20-30% performance gain using our code.
+Compared with the results reported in the ObjectNet paper, we observe that around 10-15 % of the performance loss can be recovered, without any test time data augmentation.

 - Overfitting in adversarially robust deep learning. [[paper]](https://arxiv.org/abs/2002.11569) [[code]](https://github.com/locuslab/robust_overfitting)
   - Leslie Rice, Eric Wong, J. Zico Kolter. *ICML 2020*
   - Digest: In this paper, we empirically study this phenomenon in the setting of adversarially trained deep networks, which are trained to minimize the loss under worst-case adversarial perturbations.
 We find that overfitting to the training set does in fact harm robust performance to a very large degree in adversarially robust training across multiple datasets (SVHN, CIFAR-10, CIFAR-100, and ImageNet) and perturbation models.